ncatlab/nlab-content/pages/7/2/2/5/5227/content.md

 Petri nets are a well known model of concurrent computation, generalising [[transition systems]] by using a built in notion of resource.
 Their use is widespread in modelling manufacturing systems, optimising control systems and in resource critical aspects of operational research, as well as being a useful model of computation.
 Because of this they exist in many variants : colored, algebraic, probabilistic, timed, ..., and hence there are many forms of the basic definition, each thought best of that particular application.

-The initial use, here, is for their links with [[transition systems]], [[event structures]], [[asynchronous automata]] etc., leading on to their comparison with [[higher dimensional automaton|higher dimensional automata]] and [[higher dimensional transition system]]s, so the first definition we will use is that given by Winskel and Nielsen (see references below), but first we will attempt to give some idea of what a Petri net is and what it does.
+The initial use, here, is for their links with [[transition systems]], [[event structures]], [[asynchronous automata]] etc., leading on to their comparison with [[higher dimensional automaton|higher dimensional automata]] and [[higher dimensional transition system]]s, so the first definition we will use is that given by [Winskel and Nielsen](#WinskelNielsen), but first we will attempt to give some idea of what a Petri net is and what it does.

 ## Idea